xyOz-dev/Roo-Code-Docs/docs/faq.md

 Yes, you can customize Roo Code in several ways:

 *   **Custom Instructions:** Provide general instructions that apply to all modes, or mode-specific instructions.
-*   **Custom Modes:** Create your own modes with tailored prompts and tool permissions.
+*   **Custom Modes:** Create your own modes with tailored prompts and some tool permissions.
 *   **`.roorules` Files:** Create `.roorules` files in your project to provide additional guidelines.
 *   **Settings:** Adjust various settings, such as auto-approval, diff editing, and more.